FG-CLIP 2: A Bilingual Fine-grained Vision-Language Alignment Model: Related Work

 \section{Related Work}

 Vision-language alignment models trained on large-scale data, such as CLIP~\citep{openaiclip}, EVA-CLIP~\citep{sun2023eva}, SigLIP~\citep{zhai2023sigmoid}, MetaCLIP~\citep{xu2023metaclip} and DFN~\citep{dfn} have demonstrated strong zero-shot capabilities but primarily focus on global semantic alignment and are often trained on English-only corpora.
-While these models serve as backbones for downstream tasks including multimodal reasoning~\citep{bai2025qwen2.5}, open-vocabulary detection~\citep{fu2025llmdet}, and segmentation~\citep{cho2024catseg,xsam}, their lack of fine-grained and multilingual understanding limits broader applicability.
+While these models serve as backbones for downstream tasks including multimodal reasoning~\citep{bai2025qwen2.5}, open-vocabulary detection~\citep{fu2025llmdet}, and segmentation~\citep{cho2024catseg,xsam}, \iclrre{they lack fine-grained and multilingual understanding, limiting their broader applicability.}

 Recent efforts aim to improve localization capability and dense feature alignment through region-level supervision.
-Methods like AlphaCLIP~\citep{sun2024alpha}, FineCLIP~\citep{jingfineclip}, and FG-CLIP~\citep{xie2025fg} leverage bounding boxes or masked regions to enhance local correspondence, while CLOC~\citep{chen2024contrastive}, TIPS~\citep{tips}, and SigLIP 2~\citep{siglip2} introduce architectural or training enhancements for richer feature generation.
+Methods like AlphaCLIP~\citep{sun2024alpha}, \iclrre{UMG-CLIP~\citep{shi2024umg},} FineCLIP~\citep{jingfineclip}, and FG-CLIP~\citep{xie2025fg} leverage bounding boxes or masked regions to enhance local correspondence, while \iclrre{CLOC~\citep{chen2024contrastive}}, TIPS~\citep{tips}, and SigLIP 2~\citep{siglip2} introduce architectural or training enhancements for richer feature generation.
 On the multilingual front, Chinese-CLIP~\citep{yang2022chinese} and R2D2~\citep{xie2023ccmb} target Chinese understanding, and MetaCLIP 2~\citep{chuang2025metaclip2} scales multilingual data collection for broader language coverage.
 However, these works often treat fine-grained and multilingual understanding separately, and none explicitly optimize both in a unified framework.
 This gap inspires our work.